 A growing number of locations and populations around the world are affected by climate change, especially in low-income settings.
 It is not just Fort McMurray.
 These include millions of the poor in India, suffering heat, drought and groundwater depletion, those affected by recent superstorms in the Philippines and Fiji, and at least five reef islands in the Solomons, just reported as being submerged elsewhere in the Pacific.

-I have never heard of or experienced any of the anger now flowing from Canada directed towards those who have linked climate change and catastrophe in poor locations.
-Bearers of bad news have never been popular, but I think the Canadian hostility reflects a degree of guilt, and I write this knowing that it may well trigger additional hate-mail.
+Why should anger flowing from Canada be directed towards those, such as myself, who have for decades warned of the link between climate change and catastrophe in poor locations?
+Bearers of bad news have never been popular, but I think the Canadian hostility reflects a degree of guilt, though maybe unconscious.
+I fear writing this knowing may trigger additional hate-mail.
 Perhaps, such expressions of hate and resentment need to be released as part of healing, similar to how abscesses release pus.

 There is encouraging news that technological innovation which could soon lower emissions growth, but the challenges of sustainable development and the promotion of equity are much deeper than solving the energy crisis and better technology.

 There is still, probably, time to reduce the worst effects of climate change.
 But if we don't face up to the links then we will be like a smoker who not only gets a heart attack but dies of lung cancer.